The-Marcy-Lab-School/swe-1-3-node-modules/README.md

 So those are the four sections.
 They may not be all in the assignment, but always check the `README.md` and run your tests to make sure you've done everything.

 # npm start vs npm test
 Sometimes you'll want to play around and run files before testing directly.
-That's what `node FILENAME` or `npm start` are for.
+That's what `node FILENAME` or `npm start` commands are for.
 However, to make sure you got things right, use `npm test` or `npm run test:w`.

-For the tests, they (mostly) only care about what you export from the file.
-So feel free to *run* the functions in their files while you're messing around.
+Most of your assignments will have specific start commands for each section, but most of your labs will just use a single start command.
+The difference is that most _projects_ have a single start, but our assignments are a lot more fine grained than that.

 ## playground.js
 You can also create what's called a "playground" (or "sandbox") file where you import any code you need, and then mess around with that file.
-This can be helpful to keep your actual assignment code clean.
-We've included one (and even added a script).
+We've included onehere so you can see it (and even added an npm script).

 Alright!
-Let's get started!
+Let's get started with the actual assignment!

 # Question 1: Create our files
 First up, you may have noticed our `from-scratch` test is expecting some files to exist, so let's make them! _**In the `src` folder**_ please create the following files: